ssageghi/frontend-challenge/README.md

 - You can optionally host your project online.
 Check out the [ Vite documentation ](https://vitejs.dev/guide/static-deploy.html) to learn more.

+## Instruction

+Create a public fork of this repository as the boilerplate for your project, then implement the required features.
+When you're finished, push your changes to your forked repository.
+Email us afterward so we can check your work.

 Good luck.